 Track 1 encompasses the English tutoring portion of TNKR’s volunteer services, and is intended for refugees whose English ability is limited or who wish to boost their existing skills through private, personalized lessons with fluent English-speaking teachers.
 Track 1 includes volunteer orientations, refugee-tutor matching sessions, and one-on-one lessons arranged between tutors and their students.
 All lessons in Track 1 are conducted in person, in English, and utilize a student-centered learning model, which prioritizes refugees’ personal study goals and interests.

-After being accepted, applicants agree to attend the mandatory Track 1 Orientation and mandatory Matching Session.
+After being accepted, applicants agree to attend the mandatory Track 1 Orientation and mandatory Matching Session (In-person for current TNKR members, online for non-members and others who can’t make it to the in-person Matching session)

 Tutors will be expected to commit to at least three months, twice a month helping refugees develop their English skills.
 If you can’t commit to at least three months, clearly state that in your application.